skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 blacksmith concentrates on plows, horseshoes, farming tools, and other uninteresting items.
 He has little in the way of battle gear, and what he does have is fairly basic.
 Thu'fir is annoyed.
-He's been looking for a grapple hook since they left Joland Vallage, and can't believe that such a simple item is so difficult to obtain.
+He's been looking for a grapple hook since they left Joland Village, and can't believe that such a simple item is so difficult to obtain.

 However, the blacksmith does have one thing that catches their eye: a horse.
 The blacksmith owns a single, patchy, old, sick-looking horse.
-It is a sad, droopy beast with patchy black and grey fur.
+It is a sad, droopy beast with patchy black and gray fur.

 Thu'fir inspects the animal.
 While old, it isn't dying.
 It could certainly bear a rider, albeit at a slow pace.
 Thu'fir negotiates a